 We generate revenues through technology development services provided under contractual arrangements, product sales, product development under contractual relationships and license fees.
 Our Technology Development segment revenues have historically accounted for a large portion of our total revenues, and we expect that they will continue to represent a significant portion of our total revenues for the foreseeable future.
-Our Technology Development revenues, however, decreased from \$26.5 million in 2008 to \$25.2 million in 2009 and further decreased to \$22.4 million in 2010.
-This decline in revenues corresponded with a drop in the rate at which we received new research contract awards contemporaneously with our Chapter 11 reorganization in 2009 and early 2010.
-Within our Technology Development segment, some groups appear to be continuing to experience program win rates below their historical averages, while other groups, most notably SCC and our optical systems group, are seeing significant growth in new programs, creating an offsetting effect when considering total revenues for this segment.
-We expect SCC and the optical systems group to continue to grow in 2011.
+Our Technology Development segment revenues, however, decreased from \$25.2 million in 2009 to \$22.4 million in 2010 and remained unchanged at \$22.4 million in 2011.
+The decline in revenues from 2009 to 2010 corresponded with a drop in the rate at which we received new research contract awards contemporaneously with our Chapter 11 reorganization in 2009 and early 2010.
+Within our Technology Development segment, some groups appear to be continuing to experience program win rates below their historical averages, while other groups, most notably our optical systems group, have experienced significant growth in new programs, creating an offsetting effect when considering total revenues for this segment.

 Within the Technology Development segment, we have historically had a backlog of contracts for which work has been scheduled, but for which a specified portion of work has not yet been completed.
 We define backlog as the dollar amount of obligations payable to us under negotiated contracts upon completion of a specified portion of work that has not yet been completed, exclusive of revenues previously recognized for work already performed under these contracts, if any.
 Total backlog includes funded backlog, which is the amount for which money has been directly authorized by the U.S. Congress and for which a purchase order has been received by a commercial customer, and unfunded backlog, representing firm orders for which funding has not yet been appropriated.
 Indefinite delivery and quantity contracts and unexercised options are not reported in total backlog.
-The approximate value of our Technology Development backlog was \$26.3 million at December 31, 2010, compared to \$19.6 million at December 31, 2009.
+The approximate value of our Technology Development segment backlog was \$20.4 million at December 31, 2011, compared to \$26.3 million at December 31, 2010.

 Revenues from product sales currently represent a smaller portion of our total revenues, and, historically, we have derived most of these revenues from the sales of our sensing systems and products that make use of light-transmitting optical fibers, or fiber optics.
 We continue to invest in product development and commercialization, which we anticipate will lead to increased product sales growth.
 Although we have been successful in licensing certain technology in past years, we do not expect license revenues to represent a significant portion of future revenues.
 Over time, however, we do intend to gradually increase such revenues.
-In the near term, we expect revenues from product sales and product development to be primarily in areas associated with our fiber optic instrumentation and test and measurement platforms.
+In the near term, we expect revenues from product sales and product development to be primarily in areas associated with our fiber optic instrumentation, test and measurement and sensing platforms.
 In the long term, we expect that revenues from product sales will represent a larger portion of our total revenues and that as we develop and commercialize new products, these revenues will reflect a broader and more diversified mix of products.

-We incurred net losses attributable to common stockholders of approximately \$6.3 million, \$20.4 million and \$3.0 million for the years ended December 31, 2008, 2009, and 2010, respectively.
-The significant net loss for 2009 was primarily attributable to the costs incurred with respect to our litigation with Hansen and subsequent Chapter 11 reorganization.
-We settled our litigation and emerged from bankruptcy in January 2010 and, accordingly, we did not incur significant reorganization or related litigation costs in 2010.
+We incurred net losses attributable to common stockholders of approximately \$20.4 million, \$3.0 million and \$1.5 million for the years ended December 31, 2009, 2010 and 2011, respectively.
+The significant net loss for 2009 was primarily attributable to the costs incurred with respect to our litigation with Hansen Medical, Inc., or Hansen, and subsequent Chapter 11 reorganization, as discussed below.
+We settled our litigation and emerged from bankruptcy in January 2010 and, accordingly, we did not incur significant reorganization or related litigation costs in 2010 or 2011.